a1928375/-Social-Network-Company/README.md

 3. On-Site Question 2

-    Given a list of account ID numbers (integers) which contains duplicates , find the one unique integer. (the list is guaranteed to only     have one unique (non-duplicated) integer
+    Given a list of account ID numbers (integers) which contains duplicates , find the one unique integer.
+The list is guaranteed to only       have one unique (non-duplicated) integer

 4. On-Site Question 3